Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: Rate of equivalent binaries and

-We adopt the view that the deformed WDs are the result of DWD mergers which do not lead to type Ia supernovae since in the latter the total disruption of the merged remnant is expected, see Fig. \ref{fig:simulation}.
-We estimate the DWD merger rate as the DWD rate (\ref{eq:DWDrate}), subtracted off the type Ia supernova rate that is about $(12$--$22)\%$ of the DWD rate \citep{2009ApJ...699.2026R}.
-Therefore, by requiring the DWD merger channel to cover the supernova Ia population we obtain a lower limit to the rate of deformed WDs from such mergers, potentially observable as a \CEL\ within the Milky Way.
+We adopt the view that the deformed white dwarfs result from double white dwarf mergers that do not lead to type Ia supernovae since the latter should lead to total disruption of the merged remnant, see Fig. \ref{fig:simulation}.
+We estimate the merger rate as the rate (\ref{eq:DWDrate}), subtracted off the type Ia supernova rate that is about $(12$--$22)\%$ of it \citep{2009ApJ...699.2026R}.
+Therefore, by requiring the double white dwarf merger channel to cover the supernova Ia population, we obtain a lower limit to the rate of deformed white dwarfs from such mergers, potentially observable as a \CEL\ within the Milky Way.
 Thus, we obtain:

-This rate is, interestingly, very similar to the EMRIs rate estimated before (see Eq.~\ref{eq:Remri2}).
-Using an extrapolating factor of Milky Way equivalent galaxies, whose volume is 0.016~Mpc$^{-3}$ \cite{2001ApJ...556..340K}, the above rate implies a local cosmic rate of $(0.74$--$5.94)\times 10^6$~Gpc$^{-3}$~yr$^{-1}$.
+Since only eccentric mergers give rise to the final ellipsoidal-shape object, see e.g., \cite{2015MNRAS.450.2948A}, $\gamma(\epsilon)$ is a parameter indicating that fraction.
+Given that not all Riemann-S ellipsoids behave as a CEL, but only those with appreciable deformation (the chirping nature occurs at the beginning of the evolution, see Fig. \ref{fig:deltaq}), $\gamma$ is a function the ellipticity, $\epsilon \equiv (I_{11}-I_{22})/(I_{11}+I_{22})$.
+As far as we know, this parameter has not been obtained from simulations or observations.
+The possible observation of GW radiation from CELs or EM (see, e.g. \cite{2022ApJ...941...28S}) could constrain this parameter.
+On the other hand, this rate can be very similar to the EMRI rate estimated before (see Eq.~\ref{eq:Remri2}).
+Using an extrapolating factor of Milky Way equivalent galaxies, whose volume is $0.016$~Mpc$^{-3}$ \cite{2001ApJ...556..340K}, the above rate implies a local cosmic rate of $(0.74$--$5.94)\times 10^6$~Gpc$^{-3}$~yr$^{-1}$.

-Therefore, we found that EMRIs, DWDs, and CELs (here identified as deformed WDs) can be not only very numerous but they can be produced at comparable rates.
+Therefore, we found that EMRIs, double white dwarfs, and CELs (here identified as deformed white dwarfs) could be numerous.
+The rates of CELs, as a function of the ellipticity, could be comparable to the ones of EMRIs and double white dwarfs.

-Although the above rate of EMRIs is as high as the one of DWD or the ones of the \CEL, they do not represent an important source of degeneracy since the SNR in one-year time of observation is very low, impeding their detection as \emph{single sources} by GW detectors (see Table~\ref{tb:equiv}). \joseprd{However, given their very likely high occurrence rate, they might represent an important source of GW stochastic background, which will be studied elsewhere.}
+Although the above rate of EMRIs is as high as that of the double white dwarf mergers or that of the \CEL, they do not represent an important source of degeneracy since the signal-to-noise ratio in one-year time of observation is very low, impeding their detection as \emph{single sources} by GW detectors (see Table~\ref{tb:equiv}). \joseprd{However, given their very likely high occurrence rate, they might represent an important source of GW stochastic background, which will be studied elsewhere.}